jdleesmiller/jdleesmiller.github.io/_posts/2019-10-19-testing-node-docker-compose-backend.markdown

 ### Development Helper Scripts

-Now that we Compose set up, let's see how to use it.
+Now that Compose is set up, let's see how to use it.
 While not strictly speaking required, it is often helpful to write some [shell scripts](https://github.com/jdleesmiller/todo-demo/tree/todo-backend/todo/bin) to automate common tasks.
 This saves on typing and helps with consistency.
 The most interesting script is the `bin/up` script, which handles the initial setup and can also be safely re-run to make sure you are up to date after pulling in remote changes:

 #### [`bin/up`](https://github.com/jdleesmiller/todo-demo/blob/todo-backend/todo/bin/up)